Lightnet/gunjstrustsharekey/README.md

   console.log(sec);
 }
 ```
-This setup share key for self but same setup.
+This setup share key for self.

 ```javascript
 async function sharekey(to,cb){